abajcsy/iact_control/README.md

 # iact_control: InterACTive Control

 Implementation of traditional and interactive control schemes for a Kinova 7DOF Jaco robotic arm.
 ROS, Python, and Kinova API.
+Testing interaction integrated into planning.

 ## Running the Controllers
 ### PID Controller